comsysto/jenkins-lab-shared-pipeline/parallel-builds/blogpost.md

 ## Parallel Pipeline - concepts
 ### The ``parallel`` step
 Jenkins provides some online help for pipeline steps in form of the page behind the 'Pipeline Syntax' link that you find in the navigation bar of any pipeline project.
-When you select 'parallel' and click on the little question mark to the right sight, it displys the following:
+When you select 'parallel' and click on the little question mark to the right sight, it displays the following:
 ```groovy
 // Takes a map from branch names to closures and an optional argument failFast
 // which will terminate all branches upon a failure in any other branch: